 Consider the amount of inbound and outbound calls you receive, and if these numbers fluctuate seasonally.

-If you constantly get a large number of calls, a stable landline connection might work best.
+If you constantly get a large number of calls, as you might at a call center, a stable landline connection might work best.
 However, if these numbers vary throughout the year or if your team is considerably large, the digital route will likely save you some headaches.
-Adjusting the number of users is flexible and easy to accomplish and avoids an extra surplus of equipment.
+Adjusting the number of users is flexible, easy to do and avoids a surplus of equipment.

 Need Help Choosing a Phone System for Your Business?